Click the images to see them larger above!

 Inspired by Maya’s generosity, passion and story, supporters quickly raised thousands of dollars for ALSF.
-Maya continued to raise her lofty goal and is now approaching $400,000 total raised!
+Maya continued to raise her lofty goal and has now exceeded $400,000 total raised!
 Her unbridled optimism and commitment to helping find a cure convinced people across the country to join the fight against childhood cancer.
 Her stupendous group of supporters have held stands in nearly all 50 states!
 She’s also spoken on behalf of ALSF and received the 2016 Stand Host of the Year Award at The Lemon Ball.

 Maya wants others to know that no matter what, you can make a meaningful difference by giving back.
 She knows that eventually, with enough research funding, they can make sure no other child has to go through the same fight she did.

 Hero Quote: “When life hands you lemons, make lemonade.” – Maya Rigler

 Updated May 2017

 Donate in Honor of Maya Today!

 Your donation helps to fund critically-needed research to find better treatments and cures for children with cancer.